Homoeopathy Central Council Act, 1973

 The Homoeopathy Central Council Act, 1973, (Act 59 of 1973), is a now-repealed Act of the Parliament of India to primarily structure the role of the Central Council of Homoeopathy and to enable the regularization of the maintenance of a central register of issues and entities related to the field of homoeopathy.
 It included five chapters when it was initially passed.
-The Act was amended in 2002, and the amendment—Homoeopathy Central Council Amendment Act, 2002 (No. 51 of 2002)—was passed in December 2002.
-The Act was repealed and replaced by the National Commission for Homoeopathy Act, 2020 with effect from 7 October 2020.
+The Act was amended in December 2002, via Homoeopathy Central Council Amendment Act, 2002 (No. 51 of 2002).
+The Act was replaced by the National Commission for Homoeopathy Act, 2020 with effect from 7 October 2020.